Regency Ice Skating

 While Jane Austen’s brother Frank was eager to skate, it seems that the women in his household—his sisters, his wife Mary, his mother, and their friend Martha Lloyd—did not partake.
-Although she describes being an active walker in her letters, maybe Jane was afraid she would end up like this if she tried to skate.
-But that doesn’t means that ice skating wasn’t common among women and even children then.
+Although she describes being an active walker in her letters, maybe Jane was afraid she would end up like the woman in this print if she tried to skate.
+But that doesn’t means that ice skating wasn’t common among women and even children.

 It’s also possible that sliding across ice for fun is just universal.